geidsvig/emacs.d/README.md

  - fuzzy file name matching for C-x C-f to avoid having to type in full file path to get to a file
  - etags to jump to definition of Scala object/class/trait
  - color theme : zenburn
+ - a useful grep-find that ignores directories that you are not likely to ever search

 How to:
 -------